-The when, study room, analysis carries with it the caveat that seven participants in this comparison displayed orderings that were not consistent with the other subjects or with the literature (higher amplitudes for Room A items than Room B).
-Because of the impact that alterations in reference electrode can have between participants, values for these participants were inverted and averaged with the participants who responded typically.
+The when---study room---analysis carries with it the caveat that seven participants in this comparison displayed orderings that were not consistent with the other subjects or with the literature (higher amplitudes for Room A items than Room B).
+The electrodes used for this comparison were primarily located adjacent to the electrode that was used to reference the data during collection, and its valence may have been influenced by shifts in reference placement between individuals.
+Thus, the absolute value of the estimated s for these participants were averaged.
 The time course and magnitude of the regression results for these seven participants was identical to the twelve they were averaged with.
 Still, the hypotheses that these seven participants were using different strategies or their data has different neural generators than the other twelve participants cannot be excluded.
-Federmeier, 2011
+Critics of the FN400 argue that frontal negativity indexes not familiarity of an item but semantic processing (Voss & Federmeier, 2011), and others have found that the FN400 and N400 may be confounded if the task engages semantic processing (Strozak, Abedzadeh & Curran, 2016).
+It is possible that the seven participants with negative  values utilized a more semantic approach to correctly recognize faces that appeared in room A, which were further away in time.

-Regression results for where, location at test relative to study, found two responsive regions that contained different participants.
+Regression results for where---location at test relative to study---found two responsive regions that contained different participants.
 Five participants had significant activity in a diffuse frontocentral area, with peak significance occurring prior (300-600 ms) to the effect found in participants whose most responsive electrodes were in the left parietal area (600-800 ms).
 This frontocentral involvement is consistent with reports of modulation of both the FN400 and LPONE based on spatial source memory (Mollison & Curran, 2012).
 Because only the most responsive electrodes were chosen for each participant, it is possible that participants in the left parietal group also had frontocentral significance of a lesser magnitude.
-This activity would have been overlooked in favor of the area with larger effects.Alternatively, participants may have used different strategies to remember the study items.
+This activity would have been overlooked in favor of the area with larger effects.

-This study is novel in that it attempts to methodically examine different aspects of episodic memory, particularly using faces, which have been questioned in the literature for their similarities and differences to traditional stimuli (words, objects) used during memory experiments.
-The results are consistent with different time courses and spatial properties of information being integrated during recognition, similar to the dissociable impacts found in DeVito & Eichenbaum (2010) Our manipulations of where and when significantly impacted RTs and showed separable effects on physiological activity.
+This study is novel in that it attempts to systematically examine different aspects of episodic memory.
+The results are consistent with different time courses and spatial properties of information being integrated during recognition, similar to the dissociable impacts found in DeVito & Eichenbaum (2010).
+Our manipulations of where and when significantly impacted RTs and showed separable effects on physiological activity.
 Future studies can capitalize on these impacts to further characterize the relationships between these components, such as the interaction between spatial context and temporal context found in RTs.
-Source analysis techniques, in conjunction with regressions, can further our understanding of the brain regions that show significant effects. . .
+Source analysis techniques, in conjunction with regressions, can further our understanding of the brain regions that show significant effects.